jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

-Model creation constitutes a challenging aspect of optimizing a monitoring program because we may not know exactly when a target species will make itself available for capture (e.g. vocalize).
+Model creation constitutes a challenging aspect of optimizing a monitoring program because we may not know exactly when a target species will make itself available for capture (e.g., vocalize).
 We might create a model based on empirical data for some species, but use existing literature or expert opinion for others.